paultopia/gobbledygook/content/pages/syllabus.md

 It is better to use a Python book that is based on Python 3, not Python 2.

-### Bonus Reading Suggestions: General Learning
+#### General Learning

 I highly recommend Barbara Oakley's book [A Mind for Numbers](https://barbaraoakley.com/books/a-mind-for-numbers/), which is basically a self-help book on the psychology of learning difficult things---which can help you not just in math-y classes but in law school and other classes in general.
 There's an online course based on her book on Coursera, called [Learning How to Learn](https://www.coursera.org/learn/learning-how-to-learn); I've never looked at that course but everyone who has done so has raved about it.

 ## How Class Will Go

-This course is structured as a "flipped class": there won't be many (or possibly any) lectures (or Socratic interrogation).
-Rather, you will consume the talking kind of instruction outside of the classroom, primarily through readings and through some third-party videos.
-Classroom time will mostly be a lab format: I will demonstrate the practical usage of the things you've learned about outside of class, and (more commonly) assign exercises for you to carry out, with the opportunity to work together to figure them out and with me looming over your shoulder to help.
+This course is structured as a vaguely "flipped" lab-style process.
+You will largely consume the talking-ish "content" kind of instruction outside of the classroom, primarily through readings.
+In classroom time, I will demonstrate the practical usage of the things you've learned about outside of class, maybe do a teeny tiny and (more commonly) assign exercises for you to carry out, with the opportunity to work together to figure them out and with me looming over your shoulder to help.

 Please bring a computer to every class.
 Mac, Linux, or Windows computers will work best.
 Chromebooks and tablets will work less well, though we can get them to work if need be.